 There are many great neighborhoods and subdivisions to choose from in Mandeville with homes ranging in age from the late 1800’s around the lake front all the way up to brand new construction.
 Homes in Mandeville tend to move pretty fast due to the great schools, low crime rate, and close proximity to New Orleans.
 Homes range in price in Mandeville from below 150,000 up to well in the millions.

-Mandeville’s many blue ribbon public schools is a huge draw for people looking to buy a home in the area.
+Mandeville’s many blue ribbon public schools is a huge draw for people looking to buy a home on the Northshore.
+With the cost of private schools in New Orleans being so expesive, the Madeville school system plays a large part in the strong real estate market and the overall demand for Mandeville housing.
 Mandeville’s public school children wind up as graduates of Mandeville High as a Skipper or Fontainebleau High Bulldog.

 Mandeville’s fantastic public school system is a huge draw for families all over southern Louisiana.
 Virtually all of the north shore public schools are very highly rated and compete favorably with very expensive private schools on the south shore.